ibm-cloud-docs/containers/cs_storage_portworx.md

 In VPC clusters, make sure to select a [virtual server flavor](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles) that meets the [minimum hardware requirements for Portworx](https://docs.portworx.com/start-here-installation/){: external}.
 The flavor that you choose must have a network speed of 10 Gpbs or more for optimal performance.
 None of the VPC flavors are set up with raw and unformatted block storage devices.
 To successfully install and run Portworx, you must [manually attach block storage devices](/docs/containers?topic=containers-utilities#vpc_api_attach) to each of your worker nodes first.

 **What if I want to run Portworx in a classic cluster with non-SDS worker nodes?** </br>
 You can install Portworx on non-SDS worker node flavors, but you might not get the performance benefits that your app requires.
 Non-SDS worker nodes can be virtual or bare metal.
 If you want to use virtual machines, use a worker node flavor of `b3c.16x64` or better.
 Virtual machines with a flavor of `b3c.4x16` or `u3c.2x4` do not provide the required resources for Portworx to work properly.
-Keep in mind that virtual machines come with 1000 Mbps that is not sufficient for ideal performance of Portworx.
 Bare metal machines come with sufficient compute resources and network speed for Portworx, but you must [add raw, unformatted, and unmounted block storage](#create_block_storage) before you can use these machines.

+For classic clusters, virtual machines have only 1000 Mbps of networking speed, which is not sufficient to run production workloads with Portworx.
+Instead, provision Portworx on bare metal machines for the best performance.
+{: important}

 If your classic cluster has deprecated x1c or older Ubuntu 16 x2c worker node flavors, update your cluster to have [Ubuntu 18 x3c worker nodes](/docs/containers?topic=containers-update#machine_type).
 {: tip}